collapsed-stacks/startups/questions/3279/increasing-corporate-capital-with-personal-funds.md

 - tagged: `legal`, `llc`, `business-capital`
 - score: 5

-<p>If I were to transfer personal funds into the business for which I am a sole member, to increase its capital, in an effort to provide it the cash flow for certain expenses, does that pierce the corporate veil of an LLC?</p>
+If I were to transfer personal funds into the business for which I am a sole member, to increase its capital, in an effort to provide it the cash flow for certain expenses, does that pierce the corporate veil of an LLC?

 ## Answer 3282